ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

      -----------------------
      G ⊢(n) $(syntax)

-   The existing side conditions, which restricting nested quotes and splices (i.e. stages outside of -1, 0, and 1) remain in place, but are ripe for removal in https://github.com/ghc-proposals/ghc-proposals/pulls/204.
+   The existing side conditions, which restrict nested quotes and splices (i.e. stages outside of -1, 0, and 1) remain in place, but are ripe for removal in https://github.com/ghc-proposals/ghc-proposals/pulls/204.

 #.
 Add new syntax for stage-offset imports and bindings:
    ::